 Your midwife or doctor might give you some instructions for getting baby moving.
 If this doesn’t work, your midwife or doctor may ask you to go in to the hospital to be monitored.

 If the monitoring looks good, you can probably go home.
 If it shows any possible issues, they may want to use an ultrasound to check baby.
-Weigh the risks and benefits of a baby ultrasound before deciding what to do.

 When will my partner be able to feel the baby move from the outside?